Want to spend less on motorcycle insurance?

-However, if you are a person of passion and style, you may not like the look of your brand new motorcycle, and want to get it painted (at least some major parts like gasoline tank) to express your style.
+However, if you are a person of passion and style, you may not like the look of your brand new motorcycle, and want it custom (at least some major parts like gasoline tank) to express your style.

 The answer to the question ‘why you should paint your motorcycle?’ can be many:

 - Your motorcycle has become old and out of style.
-You can get your motorcycle painted to bring it back to style in line with the latest trends.
+You can get your motorcycle painted to bring it back to style in line with the latest trends or what you like.

 - You have purchased a used motorcycle and want to bring it back to life.
 Nobody feels good about riding a motorcycle full of scratches, and worn-out paint, even if the motorcycle is in good running condition.
 Painting an old motorcycle to your style and personality makes you feel better when you ride it.

 Also, a well maintained and good looking motorcycle fetches you a good price if you decide to sell it off and go for a new motorcycle.

 There are three basic ways to get your motorcycle painted.